BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Proceed to the download page of `Beam official website <https://beam.mw/downloads>`_: https://beam.mw/downloads

-Ensure that the communication between your browser and Beam official website is encrypted by verifying that the padlock icon is displayed in its locked state
+Ensure that the communication between your browser and Beam official website is encrypted by verifying that the padlock icon is displayed in its locked state on the URL bar.

 .. figure:: images/desktop/01_downloading/01.jpg
    :alt: SSL lock in browser URL